Russian Arctic military exercise draws awe and concern | CBC News

 "I'm not sure NATO should imply any sort of intent by this exercise," said Charron, who is an expert in Arctic warfare.

-"Russia is known for pushing its military to do the impossible, and this is a great way to get some great photo opportunities to detract from the fact that Russian now has over 200,000 confirmed COVID cases and by all accounts Russia is not managing it very well."
+"Russia is known for pushing its military to do the impossible, and this is a great way to get some great photo opportunities to detract from the fact that Russia now has over 200,000 confirmed COVID cases and by all accounts Russia is not managing it very well."

 The Russians are very serious when they say they want to be the military power in the Arctic region.- Rob Huebert, defence expert at University of Calgary

-But Rob Huebert, a defence expert at the University of Calgary, said demonstrating they can seize an Arctic island in messy weather in late spring is a unmistakable message from Russia to NATO.
+But Rob Huebert, a defence expert at the University of Calgary, said demonstrating they can seize an Arctic island in messy weather in late spring is an unmistakable message from Russia to NATO.

 "The Russians are very serious when they say they want to be the military power in the Arctic region," Huebert said.